Lima District: Subdivisions

 At its northern and southern edges, there are clusters of residential areas, particularly in the southern zone bordering Pueblo Libre, San Miguel and Callao Region's Bellavista District.

 Twin cities

 As of 2025, Lima is twinned with 24 cities in Europe, the Americas and Asia.

 Geography

 The district has a total land area of 21.98 km^{2}.
 Its administrative centre is located at 154 meters above sea level.
+It is part of Lima's Cono Centro, an unofficial subregion of the city.